-Journal of Micropalaeontology (JM) is an open-access journal.
-Open access is the free immediate access to, and unrestricted reuse of, original works of all types by any user.
+Journal of Micropalaeontology (JM) features the principle of open-access publication which means the free immediate access to, and unrestricted reuse of, original works of all types by any user.
 Therefore, all content of JM is distributed under the Creative Commons Attribution 4.0 International License (CC BY 4.0) and authors retain copyright.

-Journal of Micropalaeontology is published by Copernicus Publications on behalf of the The Micropalaeontological Society, offering the following:
+Journal of Micropalaeontology is published by Copernicus Publications on behalf of the The Micropalaeontological Society and offers the following:

 - peer review by at least two independent referees;